istareatscreens/bb26spreadsheet/readme.md

 JavaScript utilities for the [Bijective Base-26](https://en.wikipedia.org/wiki/Bijective_numeration#The_bijective_base-26_system) number system.
 This package was developed for the purpose of manipulating column identifiers for spreadsheet software (i.e. excel).

-Differs from the npm package [bb26](https://www.npmjs.com/package/bb26) by having an inclusive range function and no dependencies.
+Differs from the npm package [bb26](https://www.npmjs.com/package/bb26) mainly by having an inclusive range function and no dependencies.

 ## Usage